jint-method/model-view-viewmodel-controller/README.md

 ## Communication

-- local controllers can directly communicate with other controllers
+- local models can directly communicate with other models
-- local controllers can directly communicate with external controllers
+- local models can directly communicate with external models
-- local controllers can communicate with their viewmodels via an [Actor Model](https://en.wikipedia.org/wiki/Actor_model) based messaging system
+- local models can communicate with their viewmodels via an [Actor Model](https://en.wikipedia.org/wiki/Actor_model) based messaging system
-- local controllers cannot communicate with another controllers viewmodels
+- local models cannot communicate with another models viewmodels
 - viewmodels cannot communicate with other viewmodels
-- viewmodels can communicate with their parent controller
+- viewmodels can communicate with their parent models